-The different projects are successful because they are designed and carried out by and for these workers.
-Thus they consider these activities useful to improve their working and living environment.
+What are the specificities of the different projects?
+They are designed, carried out by and for these workers, hence their success, as they consider these activities useful to improve their working and living environment.

 Training is regularly organised to inform workers of their rights, which they do not claim from their employer, either because they are unaware of the legal provisions or because they are afraid of being dismissed.
 The meetings are an opportunity for these women to develop a critical social awareness of inequalities and injustices and to launch ideas for some joint mobilisation.

 Conference debates are organised in order to raise public awareness of this unfortunately 'invisible' situation due to the very nature of the work that takes place behind the closed doors of the houses.
 But these women also produce videos, brochures and other materials that they distribute through social networks.